 - KER Chairperson The Presidium elects, from among its members, the KER Chairperson in accordance with §18 section 5 of the Advertising Council Statute.
-If the KER Chairperson is unable to perform his/her tasks specified in the Rules (for objective reasons), he/she will grant a power of attorney to one of the members of the Presidium, with the proviso that such a person will represent a different group of advertising market participants than the KER Chairperson.
-The power of attorney granted by the KER Chairperson expires at the moment when the KER Chairperson is able to take the actions provided for him/her in the Rules, with the proviso that the actions performed by the attorney remain in force.
+If the KER Chairperson is unable to perform his/her tasks specified in these Rules (for objective reasons), he/she shall grant a power of attorney to one of the members of the Presidium, with the proviso that such a person will represent a different group of advertising market participants than the KER Chairperson.
+The power of attorney granted by the KER Chairperson expires at the moment when the KER Chairperson is able to take the actions provided for him/her in these Rules, with the proviso that the actions performed by the attorney remain in force.
 Should it be impossible (due to objective reasons) to grant the power of attorney referred to above, the person substituting for the KER Chairperson is indicated by the Presidium by way of a resolution.

 - Duties of the KER Chairperson.
 The KER Chairperson directs the works of the Presidium and undertakes other actions provided for in these Rules.

 - The Presidium may adopt resolutions by voting at sessions or through electronic mail, subject to the provisions of §3 sections 2 and 3 of the Rules of the Advertising Ethics Committee.

 - The Office of the Advertising Council.
 Complaints are submitted to the Office of the Advertising Council.
 The Office of the Advertising Council:

 b) provides office services to KER;

 c) establishes the composition of the panel authorized to consider complaints, as mentioned in these Rules (hereinafter: “Adjudication Panel”);